 This major monograph was first written by Frances Morris in 2015 to trace the development of Phyllida Barlow’s sculptural language from the 1960s and documents six decades of the artist’s astonishing sculptures and expansive installations.
 The book features illustrations of over 130 works, and Morris has made extensive additions to her original text, making the 2024 edition the indispensable resource on the important British sculptor.
 The book launch coincides with our exhibition, ‘Phyllida Barlow. unscripted,’ which is curated by Frances Morris.

-Please note that the talk will start promptly at 5.30 pm in our bookshop, followed by a Q&A and book signing.
+Welcome drinks will be served from 5 pm in our bookshop, with the talk starting promptly at 5.30 pm, followed by a Q&A and book signing.

 Tickets cost £7 per person, with all proceeds supporting our 2024 – 2025 charity partner, Good Company Bruton.
 Tickets include a glass of wine or soft drink on arrival.
 Advance booking is essential and seats will be allocated on a first come, first serve basis.